 - So you are recalling your sci-fi youth and wouldn't mind rereading

-want to buy expensive plastic-wrapped originals so what do you do?
-It
+buy expensive plastic-wrapped originals so what do you do?
+It turns out that

 - Also contains a Russ Manning biography

 preview and you'll see Asimov's